olivier-carrere/redaction-technique.org/src/content/docs/en/formats/formats-structures-et-non-structures.md

 - information can be easily reorganized as required,
 - the usability of the information support provided is optimal.

-High-level information types such as task are divided into lower-level types, for example :
+High-level information types such as task are divided into lower-level types, for example:

 | Element | Description |
 |-----------|-----------------------------------------------------------|